-Greens co-leader Lorna Slater tests positive for Covid-19
+Scottish Greens co-leader Lorna Slater tests positive for Covid

 - Published

-Greens co-leader Lorna Slater has tested positive for Covid-19 just hours before the start of COP26.
+Scottish Greens co-leader Lorna Slater has tested positive for Covid-19 just hours before the start of COP26.

 The MSP for Lothian region said she would be self-isolating in line with NHS Scotland coronavirus guidelines.